Autonomous University of Barcelona

 As of 2012, the university consists of 57 departments in the experimental, life, social and human sciences, spread among 13 faculties/schools.
 All these centers together award a total of 85 qualifications in the form of first degrees, diplomas, and engineering degrees.
-Moreover, almost 80 doctoral programs, and more than 80 other postgraduate programs are offered.
+Moreover, almost 80 doctoral programmes, and more than 80 other postgraduate programs are offered.
 UAB has more than 40,000 students and more than 3,600 academic and research staff.
 UAB is a pioneering institution in terms of fostering research.
-There are many research institutes in the campus, as well as other research centers, technical support services, and service-providing laboratories, and the ALBA (synchrotron) located in the Barcelona Synchrotron Park is very close to UAB.
+There are many research institutes in the campus, as well as other research centres, technical support services, and service-providing laboratories, and the ALBA (synchrotron) located in the Barcelona Synchrotron Park is very close to UAB.

 UAB is the best university in Spain according to the 2023 QS World University Rankings, which ranked the university 178th overall in the world.
 Its subject rankings were: 27th in Veterinary Science, 72nd in Education & Training, 73rd in Linguistics, 78th in Sociology and 88th in Economics & Econometrics.
-The UAB is also a degree-awarding body of the prestigious Institut Barcelona d'Estudis Internacionals (IBEI).
+The UAB is also a degree-awarding body of the Institut Barcelona d'Estudis Internacionals (IBEI).

 Location

-Most UAB academic activity takes place on the main campus at Cerdanyola del Vallès.
+Most UAB academic activity takes place on the main campus in Cerdanyola del Vallès.
 Several centres exist in Manresa, Sabadell, Terrassa, Sant Cugat del Vallès and Barcelona.

 The UAB campus is about 20 km away from the centre of Barcelona.
-It is accessible by air (flights to Barcelona, Girona, or Reus), by train (Ferrocarrils de la Generalitat, Renfe), by coach (SARBUS), or by car (AP-7 and C-58 motorways).
+It is accessible by air (flights to Barcelona, Girona, or Reus), by train (Ferrocarrils de la Generalitat, Renfe), by bus (SARBUS) or by car (AP-7 and C-58 motorways).